gorgomannaro/Email_to_Webhook/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

-## Support

-For support and questions, please [open an issue](https://github.com/yourusername/email-to-webhook/issues) on GitHub.

 ## Acknowledgments